Naturally Light Distortion

 \paragraph{{\bf Summary and discussion.}} In the most general formulation of gravity, i.e., metric-Affine gravity, we found a unique vector distortion degree of freedom, whose lightness is technically natural in the 't Hooft sense~\cite{tHooft:1979rat}.
 Depending on whether we postulate scalar or vector projective symmetry, there appears a light vector or scalar field, both of which have interesting phenomenological consequences.
 In the case of vector-like distortion, it looks like dark photon, which may be kinetically mixed with the ordinary photon.
 Thus we provided a possibility that the origin of dark photon may be related to the spacetime geometry.
 In the case of scalar-like distortion, we found a characteristic property: it weakly couples to matter only through the mixing with Higgs and the mixing angle is suppressed by the scalar mass itself.
-It partly resembles the scenario of relaxion~\cite{Graham:2015cka}, in which a light scalar is mixed with the Higgs and it leads to characteristic phenomenology~\cite{Flacke:2016szy}.
+It may give a natural realization of the scenario considered in Ref.~\cite{Piazza:2010ye} and partly resembles the scenario of relaxion~\cite{Graham:2015cka}, in which a light scalar is mixed with the Higgs~\cite{Flacke:2016szy}.
 At more philosophical level, it had been a bit strange that we eventually end up with the Einstein's general relativity even if we started from much weaker assumptions (i.e., allowing torsion and non-metricity), unless some ad hoc assumptions on the parameters are imposed.
 Our findings indicate that the deviation from the Einstein's general relativity can be rather natural due to the existence of light distortion mode.

-~\\ \textit{Acknowledgments.} This work was supported by JSPS KAKENHI (Grant Numbers 24K07010 [KN]).
+~\\ \textit{Acknowledgments.} This work was supported by JSPS KAKENHI (Grant Numbers 24K07010, 26K00695, 26H00403).
 This work was also supported by World Premier International Research Center Initiative (WPI), MEXT, Japan.

 \makeatletter {E.\arabic{equation}} {E.\arabic{figure}} \onecolumngrid

 \twocolumngrid